FlameyosSnowy/EnhancedCommunications/README.md

 ## Features:
 **High-performance**: Can process big messages and spam without hassle, chat delay, or TPS drops.

-**Versatile API**: The API is very versatile where you can do anything from creating new actions to creating your managers for the plugin.
+**Versatile API**: The API is very versatile.
+You can do anything from creating new actions to creating your managers for the plugin.

 **Customizable**: Customize everything in this plugin for your server however you like!

 **PlaceholderAPI**: This plugin supports PlaceholderAPI for practically everything, from actions to chat formatting, etc!

 **MiniMessage**: EnhancedCommunications specializes over other plugins by staying on the modern side, so we use MiniMessage as our primary way to color messages and give them actions!

+**Folia support**: This plugin fully supports Folia.

 ## Honorable Mentions:
 Mentioning system: